 - Plaque is the evidence of free radical damage in the blood vessels.

 We have been taught that a major source of dietary cholesterol is eggs, therefore, we should avoid them.
 Other sources include, beef, pork, cheese, poultry, fish and shrimp.
-It is time to stop robbing our bodies of these excellent sources of animal fats and proteins.
+It is time to stop robbing our bodies of these excellent sources of animal fats, proteins and antioxidants.
 They are good for you!

-So, be sure to eat your dark green veggies, your berries and don’t skip out on the eggs!
+So, get your antioxidants – be sure to eat your dark green veggies, your berries and don’t skip out on the eggs!

 Focus on good quality sources and stop blaming the firefighters and the vultures!